abetusk/dev/notes/MusicNotes.md

 * Choose your chord progression, one chord per bar
 * Pick two notes from the chord per bar and create a phrase
-* Choose a rhythm pattern for the phrase melody (maybe with a single multi-phrase repeetition and a varation at the end)
+* Choose a rhythm pattern for the phrase melody (maybe with a single multi-phrase repetition and a variation at the end)

 [David Stewart](https://youtu.be/ktq_gOZU2VU) talks about a tactic to write a melody:

 * Start and end on the tonic of the key
-* Have a preference for small increments of notes instead of large leaps with a few leaps to add varation
+* Have a preference for small increments of notes instead of large leaps with a few leaps to add variation
 * The extreme note should be played once at 2/3 to 3/4 of the way through the melody
 * Phrases should be multiples of four

-Though not explicitely stated, ["LifeStyleDidIt - How To Make Melodies - With Chords"](https://www.youtube.com/watch?v=SVKigPPX6Zs) looks to be using a basic algorithm of:
+Though not explicitly stated, ["LifeStyleDidIt - How To Make Melodies - With Chords"](https://www.youtube.com/watch?v=SVKigPPX6Zs) looks to be using a basic algorithm of:

 * Start with a chord progression
 * Choose 'anchor' notes from each of the chords
-* Interpolate, potentially across bars, from one anchor note to another, potentially merging interpolotaions
+* Interpolate, potentially across bars, from one anchor note to another, potentially merging interpolations

-From a cursory look, `LifeStyleDidIt` looks to be using many of the guidelines that `David Steward` uses in terms of extremal note placement and note incrememnts The start and end note guideline is violated but one interpretation is that the start and stop of the melody shares an extreme chord note.
+From a cursory look, `LifeStyleDidIt` looks to be using many of the guidelines that `David Steward` uses in terms of extremal note placement and note increments The start and end note guideline is violated but one interpretation is that the start and stop of the melody shares an extreme chord note.
 For example, the beginning chord is `[c5,d#5,g5]` and ending chord is `[d#5,g5,a#5]` and the starting and